 - Numbers of Passengers: Adults, children, infants in seats and infants in laps

 - Airline Class: Economy, Premium Economy, Business Class & First Class.
-Note that there is not a “Basic Economy” filter at this time.
+Note that there is not a “Basic Economy” filter to remove those pesky fares from your results.
 However, you can use this trick to remove most Basic Economy fares from your search.

 Filter Down to Fit Your Travel Needs